emptyrivers/Archivist/README.md

 Archivist:Close("RawData", "MyAddonArchive")
 ```

 Once closed, any changes to myStore will not be archived unless you reopen the store.
-Depending on the store type chosen, this may.

 Some store types (see [Create New Store Types](#create-new-store-types) below) may operate in such a way that it makes sense to commit changes to the archive, without closing the store.
 Archivist supports this operation too: